om-kumar-singh/TestBuddy/README.md

   - **Authentication:** Firebase Auth
 ---

-## 🌟 Why MockMate?
+## 🌟 Why TestBuddy?

 > “Because preparing for interviews should feel like *talking to a person*, not solving a Google Doc.”

-MockMate takes traditional mock interviews to the next level by offering:
+TestBuddy takes traditional mock interviews to the next level by offering:
 - Real-time **AI voice conversations**
 - Smart question generation via your preferences
 - Workflow-based design that mimics actual interview dynamics